Doctoral Development Programme (DDP) workshops

-The library offers a range of webinars for PhD researchers as part of the Doctoral Development Programme.
-Our webinars aim to help you to develop the skills you need throughout the research process, from literature searching, referencing, managing research data, through to identifying places to publish your work.
+The library offers a range of sessions for PhD researchers as part of the Doctoral Development Programme.
+Through a mix of face-to-face activities and webinars, our workshops aim to help you to develop the skills you need throughout the research process, from literature searching, referencing, managing research data, through to identifying places to publish your work.

 Beyond the Impact Factor: using metrics to help identify influential research